dalenewman/JunkDrawer/README.md

 }

 ```
+Just like the *jd.exe* executable, `JunkRequest` requires the
+file name you want to import, and a configuration.

 In the case above, I'm using [Autofac](http://autofac.org/) to wire up the
 `JunkImporter` dependencies.
 A `JunkDrawer.Autofac` project is
-included in the solution.
+included in the solution to demonstrate how `JunkImporter` is composed.

 ### Options

 #### Table Name
 By default, Junk Drawer creates a view named after your
 file (without the extension).
 For example, `colors.csv` is
 named `colors`.
-If you want to name your table something else, you can
+If you want to name your table something else,
 set the `TableName` property in `JunkRequest`.

 #### Configuration

-You pass in the name of the file you want to import, and
-an optional configuration file.
-If you do not provide
-a configuration, *default.xml* is used.
+If you do not provide a configuration, *default.xml* is used.

-You can make as many configurations as you want.
+The configuration is file based.
+You may make as
+many configurations as you want.
 For example,
-let's say I wanted to import into SQLite instead of SQL Server.
+if I wanted to import into SQLite instead of SQL Server.
 I could create *sqlite.xml* like this:

 ```xml